GJManiero/Docs/aspnetcore/fundamentals/logging.md

       Request finished in 628.9188ms 404
 ````

-Here's an example of what you'll see in the Debug window if you run the sample application from Visual Studio in debug mode and go to URL `http://localhost:55070/api/todo/0`:
+Here's an example of what you see in the Debug window if you run the sample application from Visual Studio in debug mode and go to URL `http://localhost:55070/api/todo/0`:

 ```
 Microsoft.AspNetCore.Hosting.Internal.WebHost:Information: Request starting HTTP/1.1 GET http://localhost:55070/api/todo/invalidid